“I would have been jailed for a year as I was unable to pay.” Journalist supported by Media Defence in 2021.

-In 2020, we carried out our fourth annual Journalist Impact Survey to look at the longer-term impact of our support on our primary beneficiaries, journalists.
-Our Journalist Impact Survey is designed to understand the quality of our legal and financial support to journalists in addition to gaining a greater appreciation of the role of legal defence in ensuring journalists can continue to report, which informs Media Defence’s future casework.
-The survey allows us to test our theory of change: access to legal defence enables journalists to continue reporting and holding governments and authorities to account for the public.
+In 2021, we carried out our fifth annual Journalist Impact Survey to look at the longer-term impact of our support on our primary beneficiaries: journalists.
+We designed our Journalist Impact Survey to understand the quality of our legal and financial support to journalists.
+In addition, it allows us to gain a greater appreciation of the role of legal defence in ensuring journalists can continue to report.
+Finally, the survey allows us to test our theory of change: access to legal defence enables journalists to continue reporting and holding governments and authorities to account for the public.
+As a result, these findings inform our future casework.

 Key findings include:

-- 95% of respondents were satisfied with the outcome of their case
+- 68% of respondents reported feeling satisfied with the outcome of their case

-- 90% of respondents were satisfied or extremely satisfied with the lawyer who handled their case.
+- 84% of respondents reported feeling satisfied or extremely satisfied with the lawyer who handled their case.

 Read the full report here.